Czech Republic Food Guide

 Bylinkový čaj (Herbal Tea)

-Herbal teas, such as chamomile, mint, and linden flower, are popular in Czech Republic and are often enjoyed after meals or before bed.
+Herbal teas like chamomile, mint, and linden flower are common in the Czech Republic, drunk after meals or before bed.